oliver-norton/aether_energy_analytics/README.md

 (3) Create staging schema for the data, and staging models files
 - Model files and schema are used to structure the data before full transformation occurs
-- Model files contain sql queries to manipulate the tables
+- Model files contain SQL queries to manipulate the tables

 (4) Create schema and models
 - Transformation of the tables, including joining and filtering using SQL queries